graezykev/dev-container/part-4.md

 ### 2. Install Code CLI (Remote Machine)

-Launch the remote machine to download and uncompress VS Code CLI here <https://code.visualstudio.com/#alt-downloads>, according to the operating system of your remote machine.
+Launch the remote machine to **download and uncompress** VS Code CLI here <https://code.visualstudio.com/download>, according to the operating system of your remote machine.

 ![download vs code cli](./images/part-4/download-vs-code-cli.png)

+If you're using Windows/Mac/Linux PC, you can click the link to download and uncompress.

-As I'm using Ubuntu Linux, I download and uncompress it via the following commands (modify the ):
+As I'm using Ubuntu Linux, I do it via the following commands (replace `cli-alpine-x64` with `cli-alpine-arm64` or `cli-linux-armhf`):

 ```sh
 curl -Lk 'https://code.visualstudio.com/sha/download?build=stable&os=cli-alpine-x64' --output vscode_cli.tar.gz && \